systemd/mkosi/mkosi/resources/mkosi.md

 : When used with the `qemu` verb, this option specifies whether QEMU should be configured with a vsock.
 Takes a boolean value or `auto`.
 Defaults to `auto`.

+`QemuVsockConnectionId=`, `--qemu-vsock-cid=`

+: When used with the `qemu` verb, this option specifies the vsock connection ID to use.
+Takes a number in the interval `[3, 0xFFFFFFFF)` or `hash` or `auto`.
+Defaults to `hash`.
+When set to `hash`, the connection ID will be derived from the full path to the image.
+When set to `auto`, `mkosi` will try to find a free connection ID automatically.
+Otherwise, the provided number will be used as is.

+: Note that when set to `auto`, `mkosi ssh` cannot be used as we cannot figure out which free connection ID we found when booting the image earlier.

 `QemuSwtpm=`, `--qemu-swtpm=`

 : When used with the `qemu` verb, this option specifies whether to start an instance of swtpm to be used as a